How a 90-second documentary changed a filmmaker's career

 He was presented with his award at a special event at London's Everyman Theatre.
 "Winning the competition gave me a lot of confidence that I could make films of high quality and the reassurance that I was heading in the right direction," says Daniel.
 "It has definitely pushed me to make more of my own films."

-Daniel is currently shooting a documentary about the Carbis Bay Crew, a group of hobbyist mine explorers in Cornwall, UK, with his Canon EOS C70.
+Daniel went on to shoot The Lost Boys of Carbis Bay, a documentary about a group of hobbyist mine explorers in Cornwall, UK, with his Canon EOS C70.
 "I'd like to continue with documentaries for now, but then would eventually love to deviate into fiction after I've satisfied what's in me at the moment," he says. © Daniel Simpkins

 Daniel prefers shooting documentaries in an understated style.
 "A film doesn't always have to be a huge scoop or have a cliffhanger ending to get people interested," he says.
 "I like the idea of just watching someone, and if you film it well I feel anyone can be interesting to watch." © Daniel Simpkins

-Exploring Cornwall's mining heritage with the Canon EOS C70
+Exploring Cornwall's mining heritage through the lens

-Daniel's prize was a Canon EOS C70 and a Canon RF 24-70mm F2.8L IS USM lens, which he has been using to make a new documentary based in Cornwall, UK.
+Daniel's prize was a Canon EOS C70 and a Canon RF 24-70mm F2.8L IS USM lens, which he used to make a new documentary based in Cornwall, UK.
 The county was home to a thriving tin mining industry until the 1990s and Daniel's film follows the members of the Carbis Bay Crew, a group of hobbyist cavers and divers, as they explore the lost mines of Cornwall.

 "Each member of the crew is a real character," says Daniel.
 "It can be quite a dangerous hobby to have, but they've each got their reason to go down the mines.
 Sometimes it's for the historical element, or the adrenaline rush, or just to have a community of like-minded people to meet up with every weekend.
 So I've been going underground and filming them at work."